-New PhD students undertaking full-time research in the area of Intellectual Property (IP) can apply for a Herchel Smith Scholarship to start in the 2019-20 academic year.
+New PhD students undertaking full-time research in the area of Intellectual Property (IP) can apply for a Herchel Smith Scholarship to start in the 2024-25 academic year.
 The award covers three years of study while in full time enrolment, subject to satisfactory annual progress reports.

 Successful recipients of this award will undertake research support work and any related tasks as required, of up to 6 hours per week for the duration of their studies, for the Queen Mary Intellectual Property law Research Institute (QMIPRI).

-The Herchel Smith PhD Scholarship Programme recognises and supports exceptional full-time students who show the potential to make an outstanding contribution to intellectual property law.
+The Herchel Smith PhD Scholarship Programme recognises and supports exceptional full-time students who show the potential to make an outstanding contribution to the area of intellectual property law.
 This programme supports PhD students in intellectual property law and those working at the intersection of intellectual property law and other areas of sciences and humanities.

-The award is for new applicants who will enrol at the start of the coming academic year, in September 2019.
-Therefore, current PhD students who enrolled prior to September 2019 are not eligible to apply for the award.
+The award is for new applicants who will enrol at the start of the coming academic year, in September 2024.
+Therefore, current PhD students who enrolled prior to September 2024 are not eligible to apply for the award.

 Without this notification, you will not be considered as a funding applicant.
 You will be treated as an applicant to our PhD programme only.

 If you want to apply for Herchel Smith funding and have already submitted your main application (without indicating that you wish to be considered for one of our funding awards) you must contact Mr Gareth Skehan, PhD Admissions Administrator, before the deadline by email on email@example.com, and state the award that you want to apply for.
 Without this specific email notification you will not be considered for Herchel Smith funding.
 If you wish to apply for other Queen Mary funding awards simultaneously, you may do so.
 If you are unable to indicate this on the online application form, please e-mail firstname.lastname@example.org with notification by the time of the relevant funding deadline.

-If you have any queries relating to the PhD funding application process, please email the School of Law PhD Admissions Administrator, Mr G Skehan by email on email@example.com
+If you have any queries relating to the PhD funding application process, please email the School of Law PhD Admissions Administrator, Mr G. Skehan by email on email@example.com